ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ## Will I receive feedback from the curation board on my submissions?

-If requested, feedback from the Curation Board can be provided.
-The goal of this feedback will be to highlight observations that our Curation Board made about your current project upon their review
+Feedback from the Curation Board will be provided.
+The goal of this feedback will be to highlight observations that our Curation Board made about your current project upon their review.

 ---

 ## Who is on the curation board?

 Our Curation Board is made up of a diverse group of artists and people in the art space.
-You can read more about the Curation Board on our Medium page: https://medium.com/the-link-art-blocks
+You can read more about the Curation Board on our Medium page:

 ---